hkirk/swtafp-slides/slides/08/adt.md

 ### Precalculate

-So can we avoid pre-calculation and still keep stack safety?
+Can we avoid pre-calculation and still keep stack safety?

 Continuations <!-- .element: class="fragment" -->